dogamak/ttk91-rs/README.md

 # TTK91 Rust Toolkit ![](https://github.com/dogamak/ttk91rs/workflows/Rust/badge.svg) ![](https://docs.rs/ttk91rs/badge.svg)

-The `ttk91` crate provides a library for dealing with TTK91 bytecode nad symbolic assembly files compiling assembly to bytecode and executing bytecode.
-The crate also includes command-line tools for doing these tasks from the terminal.
+The `ttk91` crate provides a library for dealing with TTK91 bytecode and symbolic assembly files, compiling assembly to bytecode and executing bytecode.
+The crate also includes tools for doing these tasks from the command-line.

 ## Using the library
 ```rust